Before making a buying decision, Accenture reports 94% of B2B buyers do their own online research, which includes peer reviews, blogs and websites.

 Think like your prospects.
 As a prospective buyer, who would you believe?
 Employees selling their companies’ products and services or real-life customers that have purchased and experienced the product/service?
 Most buyers will see your customers as peers and they’re more likely to believe them than a salesperson and generic marketing content.

 Here’s why prospects believe what your customers say in case studies (success stories, peer reviews, customer testimonials):

 - customer names and websites show the customers are real companies

 - employees’ names and titles prove they actually said these things

-- customers’ challenges and pain points as similar to the prospects’ problems
+- customers’ challenges and pain points look a lot like your prospects’ problems

 - prospects relate to the stories your customers are sharing